 About Intellectual Property IP Training IP Outreach IP for… IP and...
 IP in...
 Patent & Technology Information Trademark Information Industrial Design Information Geographical Indication Information Plant Variety Information (UPOV) IP Laws, Treaties & Judgements IP Resources IP Reports Patent Protection Trademark Protection Industrial Design Protection Geographical Indication Protection Plant Variety Protection (UPOV) IP Dispute Resolution IP Office Business Solutions Paying for IP Services Negotiation & Decision-Making Development Cooperation Innovation Support Public-Private Partnerships The Organization Working with WIPO Accountability Patents Trademarks Industrial Designs Geographical Indications Copyright Trade Secrets WIPO Academy Workshops & Seminars World IP Day WIPO Magazine Raising Awareness Case Studies & Success Stories IP News WIPO Awards Business Universities Indigenous Peoples Judiciaries Genetic Resources, Traditional Knowledge and Traditional Cultural Expressions Economics Gender Equality Global Health Climate Change Competition Policy Sustainable Development Goals Enforcement Frontier Technologies Mobile Applications Sports Tourism PATENTSCOPE Patent Analytics International Patent Classification ARDI – Research for Innovation ASPI – Specialized Patent Information Global Brand Database Madrid Monitor Article 6ter Express Database Nice Classification Vienna Classification Global Design Database International Designs Bulletin Hague Express Database Locarno Classification Lisbon Express Database Global Brand Database for GIs PLUTO Plant Variety Database GENIE Database WIPO-Administered Treaties WIPO Lex - IP Laws, Treaties & Judgments WIPO Standards IP Statistics WIPO Pearl (Terminology) WIPO Publications Country IP Profiles WIPO Knowledge Center WIPO Technology Trends Global Innovation Index World Intellectual Property Report PCT – The International Patent System ePCT Budapest – The International Microorganism Deposit System Madrid – The International Trademark System eMadrid Article 6ter (armorial bearings, flags, state emblems) Hague – The International Design System eHague Lisbon – The International System of Appellations of Origin and Geographical Indications eLisbon UPOV PRISMA Mediation Arbitration Expert Determination Domain Name Disputes Centralized Access to Search and Examination (CASE) Digital Access Service (DAS) WIPO Pay Current Account at WIPO WIPO Assemblies Standing Committees Calendar of Meetings WIPO Official Documents Development Agenda Technical Assistance IP Training Institutions COVID-19 Support National IP Strategies Policy & Legislative Advice Cooperation Hub Technology and Innovation Support Centers (TISC) Technology Transfer Inventor Assistance Program WIPO GREEN WIPO's Pat-INFORMED Accessible Books Consortium WIPO for Creators WIPO ALERT Member States Observers Director General Activities by Unit External Offices Job Vacancies Procurement Results & Budget Financial Reporting Oversight

-In recent years, the WIPO Arbitration and Mediation Center (the “WIPO Center”) has administered some 80 WIPO mediation cases relating to FRAND licensing negotiations.
+In recent years, the WIPO Arbitration and Mediation Center (the “WIPO Center”) has administered some 95 disputes relating to standard essential patents (SEPs) and fair, reasonable and non-discriminatory (FRAND) licensing negotiations.
 Under the WIPO Mediation Rules, the mediator facilitates licensing negotiations to help parties agree on FRAND licensing terms (“Deal Mediation”).
-In WIPO FRAND mediations where parties wish to involve an expert or a co-mediator with specific expertise (e.g., concerning essentiality, patent valuation), the WIPO Center is available to assist with such appointment (including from its list of neutrals for patent standards).
+In WIPO FRAND mediations where parties wish to involve an expert or a co-mediator with specific expertise (e.g., concerning essentiality, patent valuation), the WIPO Center is also available to assist with such appointment (including from its list of neutrals for patent standards).

-• Mediations between large SEP holders and implementers in Asia and Europe to facilitate the agreement of FRAND licensing terms.
+• Mediations between large SEP holders and implementers in Asia and Europe to facilitate the agreement of FRAND licensing/cross-licensing terms, often in connection with pending litigation in multiple jurisdictions.

 • Requests for WIPO Mediation relating to licensing negotiations between patent pool administrators and implementers in relation to ongoing unsuccessful patent licensing negotiations.
-These cases included parties from 19 jurisdictions (50% of cases involved parties based in Asia including China, India, Japan and the Republic of Korea).
-Mediation requests prompted renewed licensing negotiations.
+These cases included parties from 21 jurisdictions (50% of cases involved parties based in Asia including China, India, Japan and the Republic of Korea).
+Some of these mediation requests prompted renewed licensing negotiations, prior to the appointment of the mediator.

 The WIPO Center makes available tailored model submission agreements that parties may use to refer a dispute concerning the determination of fair, reasonable and non-discriminatory (FRAND) terms to WIPO Mediation, WIPO Arbitration, WIPO Expedited Arbitration or WIPO Expert Determination.
 The WIPO model submission agreements seek to ensure a cost- and time-effective FRAND determination and have been developed further to a series of consultations conducted by the WIPO Center with leading patent law, standardization and arbitration experts from a number of jurisdictions.
 The WIPO Center also took into account comments made by some members and the Secretariat of the European Telecommunication Standards Institute (ETSI).
 The following options are available: